sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 1. Linear equations
 2. Polynomials, except where limited by the Abel-Ruffini theorem
 3. Equations that can be solved by inverting some transcendental functions
-4. Problems that can be transformed into the cases above (e.g. by turning trig into polynomials)
+4. Problems that can be transformed into the cases above (e.g., by turning trigonometric functions into polynomials)
 5. A few other special cases that can be solved with something like the Lambert W function

 SymPy may reflect that your equation has no solutions that can be expressed algebraically (symbolically) by returning an error such as `NotImplementedError`: